Jobs (Basic): Create & Apply Templates

 A job template is created by a firm owner, an admin or any team member who has access rights to manage templates.

-To create a job template, go to Settings from the left sidebar, select Templates in the menu bar, open the Jobs tab, then click Create Template.
+To create a job template, go to Templates > Firm templates from the left menu bar, open the Jobs tab, then click Create template.

 See below for the details about each numbered field in the Create Job Template window: